Multidimensional Chebyshev Systems - just a definition: History of Chebyshev systems

 \subsection{Developments in the Moment problem by A. Markov and M. Krein}

-It was namely in the Moment problem where the Chebyshev systems appeared for the first time on the big stage, and provided a very natural and beautiful generalizations of the results of Gauss, Jacobi, Chebyshev, Stieltjes and Markov, and others.
+It was namely in the Moment problem where the notion of Chebyshev systems appeared for the first time on the big stage, and provided a very natural and beautiful generalizations of the results of Gauss, Jacobi, Chebyshev, Stieltjes, Markov, and others.

 The classical Moment problem is defined as follows: Find a non-negative measure $d\mu$ such that